cheeseonamonkey/cheeseonamonkey/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=19&duration=1000&pause=80&multiline=true&width=450&height=140&lines=ls;+;Error+-+'ls'+is+not+recognized+as+an;internal+or+external+command%2C+operable;program%2C+or+batch+file.)](#)

-I'm just another coder, fascinated by technology and life.
-I am experienced mostly in object-oriented languages (especially Java and C#), but I have dabbled in many areas.
+I'm just another coder/tinkerer.
+I am experienced mostly in object-oriented languages (especially Java and C#), but lately I have dabbled a lot with Kotlin and JS.

 I am very passionate about running, coding, politics, and piano.